Updated Constraints on Omnipotent Dark Energy: A Comprehensive Analysis with CMB and BAO Data: Data and Methodology

 \item \textbf{South Pole Telescope (\texttt{SPT}):} We incorporate CMB temperature and polarization anisotropy measurements (TT, TE, EE) from the SPT collaboration~\cite{SPT-3G:2021eoc,SPT-3G:2022hvq}.

-\item \textbf{Wilkinson Microwave Anisotropy Probe (\texttt{WMAP}):} We utilize CMB temperature and polarization data from the WMAP 9-year release~\cite{Hinshaw_2013}.
-To mitigate dust contamination, we exclude low-$\ell$ TE data and set the minimum multipole for TE at $\ell = 24$.
-When combining WMAP and SPT datasets, we consistently apply a Gaussian prior of $\tau = 0.0544 \pm 0.0073$.
+\item \textbf{Wilkinson Microwave Anisotropy Probe (\texttt{WMAP}):} We utilize the CMB temperature and polarization data from the WMAP 9-year release~\cite{Hinshaw_2013}.
+To mitigate dust contamination, we exclude WMAP low-$\ell$ polarization data by setting the minimum multipole for TE and EE to $\ell=24$.
+For this reason, whenever we use the WMAP spectra we consistently apply a Gaussian prior on the optical depth to reionization, $\tau = 0.0544 \pm 0.0073$, which is the baseline choice used by the SPT--3G collaboration when they include the WMAP data in their analysis ~\cite{SPT-3G:2021eoc}.
+We also assume that there is no correlation between the SPT and WMAP datasets, as they probe largely different regions of the sky~\cite{SPT-3G:2021eoc}.

 \item \textbf{Dark Energy Spectroscopic Instrument (\texttt{DESI}):} We include baryon acoustic oscillation (BAO) measurements from the DESI collaboration, based on galaxy and quasar observations~\cite{desicollaboration2024desi2024iiibaryon}, as well as Lyman-$\alpha$ tracers~\cite{desicollaboration2024desi2024ivbaryon}, compiled in Table I of Ref.~\cite{DESI:2024mwx}.
 These measurements span the redshift range \texttt{$0.1 < z < 4.2$}, divided into seven bins, and include both isotropic and anisotropic BAO constraints.
 The isotropic BAO measurements are expressed as $D_V(z)/r_d$, where $D_V$ is the volume-averaged distance normalized to the comoving sound horizon at the drag epoch, $r_d$.
 The anisotropic constraints include $D_M(z)/r_d$ and $D_H(z)/r_d$, where $D_M$ is the comoving angular diameter distance and $D_H$ the Hubble horizon.
 Correlations between $D_M/r_d$ and $D_V/r_d$ are accounted for.